roemvaar/cs_notes/docs/algorithms/bit_manipulation.md

 * Bit Shifting
 * Bit Clearing

-# Bit Manipulation

-For embedded software engineers, it's possibly the most important topic for interviews.
+For embedded software engineers, it's the most important topic for interviews.

-Bitwise operations / Bitlogic algorithms / Bit manipulation - You need to master this if you want to work in graphics or low level development - learn about endianness.
+Bitwise operations, bitlogic algorithms, and bit manipulation are topics that you need to master this if you want to work in graphics or low-level development - learn about endianness.

-Must know: Logical operators, bit rotation, shifting, clearing.

-## Bitwise operators in C/C++
+## Bitwise Operators in C and C++

 - **& (AND)**: takes two numbers as operands and does AND on every bit of the two numbers.
 True if both bits are true.
 - **| (OR)**: takes two numbers as operands and does OR on every bit of the two numbers.
 True if any of the two bits is true.
 - **^ (XOR)**: takes two numbers as operands and does XOR on every bit of the two numbers.
-True if the two bits are differente.
+True if the two bits are different.
-- **<< (left shift)**: takes two numbers, left shifts the bits of the first operand, the second operand decides the numbers of places to shift.
+- **<< (left shift)**: takes two numbers, left shifts the bits of the first operand, and the second operand decides the number of places to shift.
-- **>> (right shift)**: takes two numbers, right shifts the bits of the first operand, the second operand decides the number of places to shift.
+- **>> (right shift)**: takes two numbers, right shifts the bits of the first operand, and the second operand decides the number of places to shift.
 - **~ (NOT)**: takes one number and inverts all bits of it.